-The following morning, the NSM congregated in the motel foyer in preparation for a march to the steps of the Los Angeles City Hall to protest against illegal immigration.
-The mood was militaristic, intense and starkly different to that of the previous afternoon.
+The next morning, the NSM congregated in the motel foyer in preparation for a march to the steps of the Los Angeles City Hall to protest against illegal immigration.
+The mood was militaristic, intense and starkly different from that of the previous afternoon.

 The leader of the group spoke, encouraging everyone to put their best foot forward.
 Dressed in German Nazi uniforms, they all seemed to stand a little taller, their backs a little straighter.
 Hall urged them to "start nothing and finish everything" as though preparing for conflict.

 Escorted by dozens of police officers, the group marched to the steps of the hall.
 Streets were blocked off and a 100-foot deep security perimeter set up.